sbunzel/medium-classifier/reports/capstone_report_steffen_bunzel.md

   - `ngram_range`: Minimum and maximum number of tokens to consider as belonging together
   - `max_df`: Which percentage of most frequent terms to ignore
   - `min_df`: Which percentage of least frequent terms to ignore
-  - `max_features`: Maximum number of tokens to considered ordered by term frequency across the corpus
+  - `max_features`: Maximum number of tokens to be considered ordered by term frequency across the corpus
 - Support Vector Machine Classifier
   - `C`: Penalty on the error term, a higher value places more emphasis on classifying all observations correctly and is thus more likely to lead to overfitting
   - `gamma`: Kernel coefficient for the `rbf` kernel.
 Determines how much influence a single observation has.
 Higher values are more likely to lead to overfitting